Toni-SM/skrl/docs/source/modules/skrl.resources.noises.rst

 Noises
 ======

     ..
 Definition of the noises used by the agents during the exploration stage.
-All noises inherit from a :doc:`base class <skrl.noises.base_class>` that defines a uniform interface
+All noises inherit from a :doc:`base class <skrl.resources.noises.base_class>` that defines a uniform interface

 Basic usage